Revenue

 Beyond basic budgeting, Cleo helps users avoid overdrafts by providing spending alerts and balance predictions.
 The app breaks down expenses by category and merchant, allowing users to set specific budget goals and receive proactive notifications about their progress.
 A key differentiator is the app's ability to synthesize complex financial data into actionable insights delivered through simple conversation.

-The product expanded to include a savings feature that automatically calculates and sets aside affordable amounts based on spending patterns, and a credit-building program designed specifically for users new to credit.
+The product has expanded well beyond budgeting to include a savings feature that automatically calculates and sets aside affordable amounts based on spending patterns, and a credit-building program designed specifically for users new to credit.
+Banking services are provided by Thread Bank, and the Cleo Card is issued by WebBank.
+The app also supports early direct deposit and ATM cash access within the Credit Builder program, and Pro and Builder subscribers earn 2.75% APY on savings.

 Business Model